 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)

 During the VM-22 drafting process, there was a request for clarity on the treatment of valuations of settlements/annuitizations that occur after VM-22 PBR is effective on contracts issued prior to VM-22 PBR becoming effective.
-This amendment provides the company to elect using the valuation treatment of the originally issued contract in these situations, as long as such is approved by the domiciliary commissioner, used consistently for all contracts in scope, and the company does not revert back to using VM-22 PBR in the future.
+The minimum standard of valuation that applies to the settlement/annuitization from host contracts and life insurance policies that are issued prior to VM-22 PBR becoming effective are the reserve requirements found in VM-A, VM-C, and VM-V that are consistent with the host contract.
+This amendment allows for the company to elect to use the minimum standard of valuation found in VM-22 with notification to the domiciliary regulator and not disapproved.